-Those who are interested can help out with farm activities, such as taking care of the animals, cultivating potatoes and vegetables.
-Participants are invited to take a look at the cows in the stalls, assist in milking them if interested or just tending to them in general.
-The group will also be taking care of trees, cutting and planting them.
+Those interested in farm activities can help out taking care of the animals or carrots cultivation.
+Participants are invited to the stalls, and can assist in milking the cows if interested or just tending to them in general.

 Leisure time: Our host will organise free time activities in the area, depending on the weather conditions.

 Accommodation: The volunteers will stay in an equipped flat, in a sleeping bag accommodation sharing rooms.
 Please bring your own sleeping bag.